Learn New Skills on a Budget: Free Courses, Apps & Practice Plans

 Days 31–60 (Build & apply): Add a responsive nav, a contact form, and one tiny JavaScript interaction (e.g., theme toggle).
 Weekend: write a 150-word case note—problem → approach → result—so you practice explaining your work.

 Days 61–90 (Polish & share): Improve accessibility, compress images, and trim CSS.
 Add a “what I’d improve next” paragraph.
-Share the link in a friendly community for one piece of actionable feedback.
+Share the link in a friendly community to apply and learn marketing skills (headline, hook, CTA).
 Save screenshots to your portfolio.

 Outcome: you’ll finish with a live link, a few screenshots you’re proud of, and a routine you can rinse-and-repeat.